 My desire that propelled me into law is the same I thought of in education: I wanted to make a difference in this world and change a person’s life.
 How many professions are there where you could make a positive impact on someone and this world?
 I love to read and write.
 I am outspoken when I feel like there is an injustice or unfairness.

 I found there to be a fine line between law and education.
 I had the opportunity of seeing firsthand how disadvantaged and underprivileged this society is.
 I had taught for several years as a substitute and the majority of that was in the inner city schools of NYC.
 It is unfortunate that these children do not have the support and encouragement they need in order to lead a bright future.

 Most of these children do not speak any English nor are getting any support from ESL teachers like they deserve.
 These classrooms are filthy and filled up to over 30 kids with only one teacher.
 As the school year resumes in the fall, teachers end up getting even more kids later on with barely any room to place them.
 There are cursing and physical violence.
 There have been times where I was afraid of being physically assaulted and the administration couldn’t care less.

-Before I move forward with a well noted and powerful example I would just like to say that I don’t believe every law enforcement official are cruel and callous and do not care.
-There are many cases and crimes where justice is served and good hearted, altruistic attorneys, judges and police officers do exist and make it their mission to never quit until the case is solved.
+Before I move forward with a well-noted and powerful example I would just like to say that I don’t believe every law enforcement official is cruel and callous and does not care.
+There are many cases and crimes where justice is served and good-hearted, altruistic attorneys, judges, and police officers do exist and make it their mission to never quit until the case is solved.
 Some of these selfless officials let these cold cases take over their life as if it has happened to them.

 They have so much sympathy for these innocent loved ones who are suffering to have these murders solved because they have families and children of their own and couldn’t imagine the grief they are going through.